j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/generators.md

                         </dependency>

- -   Known limitation :
+ -   Using less resources from classpath or webjars :

-It's not possible to use less resource from classpath.
+It is possible to use less resource from classpath or webjars using the following  cnfiguration :
-The below mapping will not work :

-                jawr.css.bundle.styles.mappings=jar:/css/foo.less,jar:/css/bar.less
+                jawr.css.bundle.styles.mappings=jar:/css/foo.less,webjars:/bootstrap/3.2.0/less/theme.less

 -    Note :